CynicDog/CynicDog.github.io/_posts/2024-07-31-azure-aspire-with-containerized-ollama.md

 title: Weaving up Microservices with Azure Aspire (Part 1, local Kubernetes deployment)
 date: 2024-07-31 00:00:00 +09:00
 categories: [.NET, Aspire]
 tags: [azure, aspire, ollama, microservices, docker]
+mermaid: true
 ---

 > In this post, we will learn how to create a microservices application using Azure Aspire, a code-level orchestrator tool.
 I built and deployed a microservices application on a local Kubernetes context, which includes: